The Intoxilyzer 9000 in Georgia

 There is Hope – Georgia DUI Lawyers Can Challenge The Breath Test In Your Case:

 If you have been arrested for DUI and have submitted to a breath-test on either Intoxilyzer model, act now.
-You only have 10 days to have your Georgia DUI Attorney file an appeal to save your driver's license.
-Atlanta DUI Attorney Richard Lawson is a former DUI Prosecutor with nearly 20 years experience defending people accused of DUI throughout Metro Atlanta and North Georgia.
+You only have 30 days to have your Georgia DUI Attorney file an appeal to save your driver's license.
+Atlanta DUI Attorney Richard Lawson is a former DUI Prosecutor with more than 25 years experience defending people accused of DUI throughout Metro Atlanta and North Georgia.
 Call 24 hours a day, 7 days a week.
 We are here when you need us most.